Ragging: In Sri Lanka

 Ragging is widely prevalent in Sri Lanka.

 There is no record to suggest that ragging is an indigenous phenomenon or was present in the ancient Sri Lankan educational institutions such as Mahavihara or Abhayagiri Vihara.
 It is widely considered to have been introduced during the post-World War II era.
 Sri Lankan soldiers returning from war re-entered the college educational system and brought with them the tradition and techniques of military style ragging.
 These techniques were used in the military as a mechanism of breaking down an individual so that success was achieved through team effort rather than personal goals or motivation.
 As fewer military persons entered the universities, ragging devolved into a violent and hazardous exercise that has been largely utilized for political purposes and thuggery.

 Ragging continues in most government universities and several private institutions with some efforts being made to contain the problem, although there is hesitation from administrations to get involved.
 These efforts have been largely hindered by students themselves, who consider ragging as a rite of passage.
-The creation of 'safe spaces' and travelling in larger groups are just some techniques employed by a growing movement of students trying to combat ragging.
+The creation of "safe spaces" and travelling in larger groups are some techniques employed by a growing movement of students trying to combat ragging.

 Traditionally, ragging would entail seniors mocking or jeering at freshers within a dedicated period of time – usually the first few months of an undergraduate's university life.
-This period is known as the 'ragging period'.
+This period is known as the "ragging period".
 In Sri Lanka, several variations of ragging can be observed.